MMDAs urged to constitute District Fire Service Communities

 Source: GNA

-Assistant Chief Fire Officer, Kwasi Baafour Awuah, the Savannah Regional Commander of the Ghana National Fire Service (GNFS), has urged Metropolitan, Municipal and District Assemblies (MMDAs) to constitute District Fire Service Committees to help deal with fire-related disasters.
+The Savannah Regional Commander of the Ghana National Fire Service (GNFS), Assistant Chief Fire Officer Kwasi Baafour Awuah, has urged Metropolitan, Municipal and District Assemblies (MMDAs) to constitute District Fire Service Committees to help deal with fire-related disasters.

 He said sections 15 and 16 of the GNFS Act 537 required MMDAs to form fire committees to deal with fire-related disasters and environmental issues.

-Mr Awuah, who said this in an interview with the Ghana News Agency (GNA) at Bole, noted that Municipal and District Assemblies in the Savannah Region were yet to form the committees.
+Mr Awuah, who said this in an interview at Bole, stated that Municipal and District Assemblies in the Savannah Region were yet to form the committees.

-The Assistant Chief Fire Officer noted that bushfires, which were destructive to the environment and human lives, could be stopped if the appropriate authorities supported the GNFS.
+The Assistant Chief Fire Officer said, that bush fires which were destructive to the environment and human lives, could be stopped if the appropriate authorities supported the GNFS.

 “We have been talking about it but people seem not to realise that climate change is not just happening because the climate just wants to change, but human action is what is inducing climate change,” Mr Daniel Banuoku, Deputy Executive Director, Centre for Indigenous Knowledge and Organisational Development (CIKOD) said.